 The following photos are of the main room.
 They are arranged so that each follows from the previous.
 Careful inspection of adjacent photos will show the connection.

-The storage area seen at the bottom of the stairs in 05:
+The storage area seen at the bottom of the stairs in 05, as glimpsed in 06:

 The cellar storage area below the floor of the main room:

 Exterior shot at rear.
 Door leads to area seen in 15: